sadmanca/2023-fall-ece344-documentation/docs/00-setup.md

 8. The next screen is *Summary*, if you want you can rename your virtual machine to "Debian Testing", or whatever you'd like.
 Click *Save*.

+When you use the virtual machine, if you find your mouse cursor stuck in the VM, press **Right Ctrl** to get it back.

   </TabItem>
   <TabItem value="linux" label="Linux">